GokulVSD/ViVeC/README.md

 Warning: Running this script takes well over an hour.

-Please note that the system will ignore images which do not have RGB channels, and therefore they cannot show up during image retrieval.
+Please note that the system will attempt to convert any non RGB image to RGB.